 Lake Street Lofts has on-site management and maintenance.
 The building accepts cats, subject to limits and a fee.

 Lake Street Lofts directly overlooks the El tracks along Lake Street.

 The building is in an area dominated by low-rise loft buildings, many of which have been converted to a variety of office, residential and restaurant uses.
 It’s bracketed on the north by Fulton Market, which is in transition from a meat-packing district, and on the south by Randolph Street‘s popular restaurant row.
 The Fulton Market Cold Storage building, a block to the west, is being renovated and expanded as 1K Fulton, and will house part of Google’s Chicago presence.

 Shopping.
 Residents at Lake Street Lofts have reasonably convenient grocery shopping options.

-The recently-opened Mariano’s, four short blocks southeast of the building, has been generating a lot of positive buzz and drawing crowds to a large selection of prepared foods and craft beers.
-Whole Foods is rumored to be negotiating on the recently-closed Dominick’s north of Mariano’s.
+Mariano’s, four short blocks southeast of the building, has been generating a lot of positive buzz and drawing crowds to a large selection of prepared foods and craft beers.
+Whole Foods has opened at the closed Dominick’s location north of Mariano’s on Halsted.
 Jewel-Osco also has a location nearby.

 There’s a new Target eight-tenths of a mile southwest of the building.